Tally Ho (yacht): 2017 restoration

 Until 2017, the Albert Strange Association owned the boat and had planned to restore and refit it.
 The hope was to eventually facilitate its return to the United Kingdom.
 Facing difficulties in their refit plans, in June 2017, the Association sold Tally Ho to English boatbuilder and sailor Leo Sampson Goolden for $1.
 He moved the boat to Sequim, Washington for restoration.
 Goolden has gained media attention for his videos of the restoration which he publishes at the Sampson Boat Co.
 YouTube channel.

 In 2021, Clallam County required Goolden to apply for a conditional use permit, as the location where the boat restoration work was taking place was not zoned for that activity.
 Goolden settled the dispute with the county, and agreed to move the boat before September 18, 2021.
 In July 2021, Goolden's Sampson Boat Company and Tally Ho relocated to the nearby Port of Port Townsend, Washington, boatyard to complete the restoration there.

+In April 2024, Tally Ho was successfully launched.
+In June 2024, seven years after the beginning of the restoration, Tally Ho sailed under its full set of five sails in the open water of Port Townsend Bay.
+The cutter was then moved to the sheltered waters of the Canadian fjords for trials.
+Goolden has announced plans to sail Tally Ho back to Britain in time to compete in the 2027 instance of the Fastnet race, the centenary of its original win.
+The planned route to the UK is via Panama, the Windward Islands, and New England.